reduxjs/redux/docs/store.md

 const store = createStore(combinedReducer);
 ```

 As combining reducers is so common there is a helper function named `combineReducers` to assist. `combineReducers` takes an object of reducers and returns them combined into a single reducer.
+Here is the previous example using `combineReducers`:

 ```js
 import { createStore, combineReducers } from 'redux';